Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Introduction

 \section{Introduction}

-Energy forecasting has a crucial role to play in planning and managing operations in modern power systems popularly termed as smart grid (SG) systems \cite{gungor2011smart}.
+Energy forecasting has a crucial role to play in planning, investment, decision making, and mitigating operational and management challenges in modern power systems popularly termed as smart grid (SG) systems \cite{gungor2011smart}.
 With the advent of smart meters and advanced metering infrastructure (AMI) in SG, a significant increase in the bidirectional flow of energy and data is observed between the grid and end-users.
 Thus, a number of data analytics applications such as energy forecasting have emerged recently in the SG domain.
 Such applications can be highly useful for scheduling generation, implementing demand response strategies, and ensuring financial benefits through optimum bidding in the energy market \cite{Josep:2020,Shama:2019}.
-In this regard, various statistical and ML methods to forecast energy demand and generation have been investigated in the past \cite{wang2018review}.
-Statistical methods such as autoregressive integrated moving average (ARIMA) and associated techniques have been extensively used for forecasting time series demand and generation data \cite{agoua2017short}.
-However, in recent times due to the breakthrough of smart metering and thus high volume of data generation, statistical methods face scalability issues and cannot analyze complex nonlinear data features \cite{jahangir2020deep}.
+In the past decades, traditional statistical methods such as autoregressive integrated moving average (ARIMA) and associated techniques have been extensively used for forecasting energy demand and generation \cite{agoua2017short}.
+However, in recent times due to the breakthrough of smart metering and thus high volume of data generation, statistical methods face scalability issues and can not analyze complex nonlinear data features \cite{jahangir2020deep}.